 Sean studied Arts Administration at Butler University, graduating in 2015.
 He was fortunate to study viola with Richard Clark and participate in many ballets, chamber performances, and operas throughout his studies.

-While at Butler, he had the opportunity to work with a variety of non-profit sector organizations during his undergraduate career, including The International Violin Competition of Indianapolis, Keep Indianapolis Beautiful and Alpha Kappa Psi.
 Following graduation, Sean accepted a full-time position as a the Communication Coordinator with Alpha Kappa Psi before making the decision to attend Indiana University, McKinney School of Law with a focus on Intellectual Property Law.

 When he is not performing or studying, Sean can be found traveling or enjoying the outdoors with his dog.
 He also is an active volunteer as a District Director for the music fraternity, Mu Phi Epsilon.